uk_pv / README.md

 The csv columns are:

-: The Sheffield Solar identifier of the solar PV system.latitude_rounded
+• ss_id: The Sheffield Solar identifier of the solar PV system.

-: Latitude of the PV system, but rounded to approximately the nearest km.longitude_rounded
+• latitude_rounded: Latitude of the PV system, rounded to approximately the nearest km.

-: Longitude of the PV system, but rounded to approximately the nearest km.orientation
+• longitude_rounded: Longitude of the PV system, rounded to approximately the nearest km.

-: The orientation of the PV system, in degrees.tilt
+• orientation: The orientation of the PV panels, in degrees.

-: The tilt of the PV system with respect to the ground, in degrees.
+• tilt: The tilt of the PV panels with respect to the ground, in degrees.
 0 degrees would be horizontal (parallel to the ground).
-90 degrees would be standing perpendicular to the ground.kWp
+90 degrees would be standing perpendicular to the ground.

-: The power generation capacity of the PV system (kilowatts peak).
+• kWp: The nominal power generation capacity of the PV system (kilowatts peak).
+Note that some PV systems may occasionally produce more than the nominal capacity.

 {2,5,30}min.parquet